karthickr7/Breast-Cancer-Prediction/README.md

 # Learning Outcome:
   The students will get a better understanding of how the variables are linked to each other and build an SVM model.
-Apart from various performance measures, they will also learn about hyperparameter tuning with cross-validation to improve these scores
+Apart from various performance measures, they will also learn about hyperparameter tuning with cross-validation to improve these scores.